Sahrawi Arab Democratic Republic: Sports

 The SADR was invited to participate in the 2015 African Games in Brazzaville, which would have been the country's debut at a major international sporting event.
-However, its thirteen athletes were not allowed to compete by the Congolese organizing committee.
+However, its thirteen athletes were not allowed to compete by the Congolese organising committee.
 The country has a national football team, but its governing body, the Sahrawi Football Federation, is not a member of FIFA or the Confederation of African Football.